-Peggy’s Cove is the home of Peggy’s Point Lighthouse – often referred to as the most famous lighthouse in all of Canada – and Canada has a lot of lighthouses!
+Peggy’s Cove is the home of Peggy’s Point Lighthouse – often referred to as the most famous lighthouse in all of Canada – and Canada has a lot of lighthouses.
 Peggy’s Point Lighthouse has been sending out its beacon since 1868.

 It is obviously a very popular tourist spot.
-What surprised me was that given how popular it is the town of Peggy’s Cove and the lighthouse itself are still extremely beautiful – and not in a Venice style grown up story book way.
-In that genuinely lovely way that Blue Rocks is – a good job has been done keeping it from turning too Hollywood!
+What surprised me was that given how popular it is the town of Peggy’s Cove and the lighthouse itself are still extremely beautiful – and not in a Venice style grown-up storybook way.
+In that genuinely lovely way that Blue Rocks is – a good job has been done keeping it from turning too Hollywood.

-The Cove itself is extremely Instagram friendly – I think I took more photos of the boats and buildings than I did of Peggy’s Cove itself!
+The Cove itself is extremely Instagram friendly – I think I took more photos of the boats and buildings than I did of Peggy’s Cove itself.

 Getting to Peggy’s Cove

-If you have hired a car (this is what I did) the road is incredibly well signed.
+If you have hired a car (this is what I did) the road is incredibly well-signed.
 Drive through Peggy’s Cove to get to the general store/restaurant where you can park and then walk to the lighthouse.

 There are isn’t much more to see than the lighthouse – and some lovely views out to sea.
-If you’re into photography I would aim to get there late afternoon for some lovely light.
+If you’re into photography I would aim to get to Peggy’s Cove lighthouse Nova Scotia late afternoon for some lovely light.

 16. Mahone Bay

 Mahone Bay is between Lunenburg and Peggy’s Cove.
-It is a super cute waterfront town and well known for its Three Churches view – it is possible to line up three different churches for a great photo.
+It is a super cute waterfront town and well known for its Three Churches’ view – it is possible to line up three different churches for a great photo.

 If you have a bit more time and are interested in potentially getting rich (who isn’t???) then check out Oak Island.
-This 140 acre island (one of 360 islands around Mahone Bay) regularly hosts treasure hunts.
+This 140-acre island (one of 360 islands around Mahone Bay) regularly hosts treasure hunts.